greg-js/arch-wiki-md-repo/wiki/_content/english/Common Access Card.md

 Install [ccid](https://www.archlinux.org/packages/?name=ccid) and [opensc](https://www.archlinux.org/packages/?name=opensc) from [official repositories](/index.php/Official_repositories "Official repositories").

 There are two places in `/etc/opensc.conf` that comment out `enable_pinpad = false`.
-If you card reader does not have a pin pad, uncomment these lines.
+If your card reader does not have a pin pad, uncomment these lines.

 ## Enable pcscd